robscotts4rb/S4RB-Open/README.md

 ### Steps taken
 I started by creating the user stories from the task that was given to me, breaking them down into manageable chunks.

 I incorporated the MVC model for both the JavaScript and Ruby versions splitting the dependencies out into classes.
-Good software craftsmanship was used through the project such as dependency injecting other classes into the class so that each class had a single purpose.
+Each part of the MVC model is separated into their respective folders so that the code is easily read and maintained.

-Class hierarchy wasn’t used in this project as it was a small simple program and was not needed.
+Good software craftsmanship was used throughout the project such as dependency injecting other classes into the class so that each class had a single purpose.

 Tests were put into place before any code was written so that it was clear what was needed to be produced before implementation of code.